 Instant Pot Lobster rolls

 Eating lobster rolls is truly a New England experience.
 In 1929, a restaurant named Perry’s in Milford, Connecticut served the first documented lobster roll.
-Later, in 1965, the lobster salad roll gained popularity in Long Island, New York, at a restaurant called The Lobster Roll.
-However, the lobster roll’s undocumented buttery origin generally traces to Maine.
+Later, in 1965, the lobster salad roll gained popularity in Long Island, New York, at a restaurant called The Lobster Rol.
 Recipe from Bake Me Some Sugar.

 A french-inspired Italian chef who immigrated to America before moving to Mexico to escape prohibition is credited with creating the Caesar salad.
-In 1920, congress enacted prohibition across the United States.
-And while Cardini kept his business open in San Diego, he launched a second restaurant across the border in Tijuana where he could serve alcohol.
-Caesar’s daughter Rose Cardini claimed July 4th, 1924 was the exact day that her father created the Caesar Salad.
+Caesar's daughter Rose Cardini claimed July 4th, 1924 was the exact day that her father created the Caesar Salad.
 Overrun by Americans and running short of supplies in the kitchen, her father threw together what was left: stalks of lettuce, olive oil, raw egg, croutons, parmesan cheese, and Worcestershire sauce.
-Recipe from Instant Pot Eats.
+Get The Recipe Here.

 This chili featured is Cincinnati style chili which is quite different from classic Texas-style.
 It is unique to the Cincinnati area.
 In 1922, a Macedonian immigrant, Tom (Athanas) Kiradjieff settled in Cincinnati with his brother, John, and opened a hot dog stand with Greek food called the Empress.
 He created a chili made with Middle Eastern spices.
 His “five-way” was a concoction of a mound of spaghetti topped with chili, then with chopped onion, then red kidney beans, then shredded yellow cheese, and served with oyster crackers and a side order of hot dogs topped with shredded cheese.
-Recipe from Instant Pot Eats.
+Get The Recipe Here.

 Check out these chili classics: